 Mileposts and Sites:

-Later, the trace was frequented by the Choctaw, Chickasaw, and Natchez tribes who called the region home and traveled upon the trail on hunting and trading expeditions.
-By the time the first European explorer, Hernando de Soto, came to the region, the path was well worn and the Mississippi Mound builders were gone.
+Later, the trace was frequented by the Choctaw, Chickasaw, and Natchez tribes, who called the region home and traveled upon the trail on hunting and trading expeditions.
+By the time the first European explorer, Hernando de Soto, came to the region, the path was well-worn, and the Mississippi Mound builders were gone.
 Later, more explorers would use this “wilderness road,” followed by frontiersmen and pioneers.

-Some of the best known travelers of the Natchez Trace were farmers and boatmen from the Ohio River regions of Pennsylvania, Ohio, and Kentucky who floated supplies down to ports in Natchez, Mississippi and New Orleans, Louisiana at the beginning of the 1800’s.
+Some of the Natchez Trace’s best-known travelers were farmers and boatmen from the Ohio River regions of Pennsylvania, Ohio, and Kentucky who floated supplies down to ports in Natchez, Mississippi, and New Orleans, Louisiana, at the beginning of the 1800s.
 Regardless of where they came from, they were collectively known as “Kaintucks.”
 Other famous figures traveled the Natchez Trace, including Meriwether Lewis, who had previously led the Lewis and Clark Expedition.
 While making his way from Missouri to Washington D.C. in 1809, he died under mysterious circumstances at a small cabin in Tennessee.
 He was buried there, where his body remains today.
-Just a few years later, General Andrew Jackson traveled on the Trace with his troops during the War of 1812.
+General Andrew Jackson traveled on the Trace a few years later with his troops during the War of 1812.

 Whether famous, infamous, or anonymous, travelers of the Natchez Trace relied heavily on this wilderness road that meandered through a diverse terrain of swamps, rivers, and rolling hills.
-The Trace was a road home, a path of exploration, and a link to the growing population of the Old Southwest.
+The Trace was a road home, a path of exploration, and a link to the Old Southwest’s growing population.
 Over time, new roads and population centers were developed; steamships carried people and supplies upstream, and the Old Trace fell out of use.
 Though the trace was no longer regularly used, it was not forgotten.
 Its’ centuries of history, legends, and lore of the many occupants and travelers along the trail would continue to “haunt” those who lived and traveled through the area.
 Tales of buried treasure, ghost stories, outlaws, witches, and more, became as much a part of the Natchez Trace as the pathway itself.
 (See: Legends and Mysteries of the Natchez Trace)